-Rave Guardian is a mobile device application that is available in the Apple App Store and Google Play.
+Rave Guardian is a mobile device application for students, faculty and staff that is available in the Apple App Store and Google Play.
 It can immediately connect to the police no matter where you are, and has a format to make a report, a peer-to-peer text alert system, a way to request a Safe Walk escort on campus, a resource guide and a profile that can include pertinent medical information to assist in case of a medical emergency.